TaridWong/Digital-CV/README.md

 ## 📚 RESEARCH AND SCHOLARSHIP
 ### Research Interest
-  - Educational mMasurement and Psychometric
+  - Educational Measurement and Psychometric
   - Score Reporting and Educational Feedback
   - Mixed Methods Research
   - The Applicaiton of Artificial Intelligence to Social Science Research  <br>